-Your local library (you can find you nearest one here) is the best way to read books for free in the UK (and where the authors will still receive a bit of payment, albeit a small amount, which can be a lifeline for lesser known or less well-established authors).
+Your local library (you can find you nearest one here) is the best way to read books for free in the UK (and where authors signed up to the scheme will still receive a bit of payment, albeit a small amount, which can be a lifeline for lesser known or less well-established authors).
 I grew up borrowing books from my local library, they store such a wealth of different books from a plethora of genres – and if they don’t have the book you want, speak to the librarian and they might even be able to get a copy in.

 Digital Lending Libraries

 Whilst you might think that libraries are good for borrowing printed books, what if you are a digital reader and love your eBook reader?
 Again, visit your local library and check if they are part of the BorrowBox scheme or Libby app.
 BorrowBox is a digital library linked to your local library where you can borrow books that are sent to your eReader and returned back to the library when finished.
 You will need to join your local library and be in possession of a library card to use this service but is another free resource where you can borrow thousands of eBooks and even audio books.